Skip to Content

 The Music Hall in downtown Portsmouth, NH

-Winter in Portsmouth is the perfect time to catch a show downtown.
-The Music Hall was originally built as a vaudeville theater in 1878.
-It was one of four theaters within a two-block radius in downtown Portsmouth, and while the other theaters have either burned or been torn down, The Music Hall is thriving.
+This was one of four theaters within a two-block radius in downtown Portsmouth, and while the other theaters have either burned or been torn down, The Music Hall is thriving.

 Since its debut, it has been an opera house, a movie theater, and an abandoned space for roosting pigeons.
 A capital campaign started in the 1980s, and The Musical Hall was restored bit by bit.

-Today it hosts world-class musical acts, comedians, theater productions, and films.
 It is run as a community-supported nonprofit with a mission to promote a diverse array of performances.
 For a complete calendar, please visit The Music Hall’s website, and be sure to check out the restrooms when you go.
 They’re incredible.

 the music hall portsmouth nh